-The pharmacy is located in Crewkerne in Somerset.
+The pharmacy is located in Langport, a small town in Somerset.
 The pharmacy dispenses NHS and private prescriptions.
-It supplies medicines in multi compartment devices for people to use in their own homes to help them remember to take their medicines.
+It supplies medicines in multi-compartment devices for people to use in their own homes to help them remember to take their medicines.
 It also offers advice on the management of minor illnesses and long-term conditions.
-The pharmacy also offers flu vaccinations, a minor ailments scheme, the supply of emergency hormonal contraception and services for drug misusers.
+The pharmacy also offers flu vaccinations and services for drug misusers.